zonemaster/zonemaster/docs/public/configuration/tld-url-specification.md

 ## Introduction

-To facilitate redirection of a GUI user to the responsible party for the operation of a tested domain name, an URL to the relevant TLD is presented with the test result.
-This document defines how the URL is set based on public information, and where in Zonemaster that URL can be changed to another value on a specific Zonemaster installation.
+The TLD URL feature provides a way to determine a URL to the TLD closest to a given domain name.
+Zonemaster GUI makes use of this feature on its test result pages.

 How the GUI gets the URL is defined in [Backend RPC API].

 How Backend can override public values is defined in [Backend configuration].

+This document specifies how the URL or its absence is determined.
+The URL is determined based on based on one or more of:

+* a given domain name,
+* Backend configuration,
+* DNS data published by the relevant TLD, and
+* RDAP data published by IANA.

 In this document the only types of [URLs][URL] that are considered are `http` and `https`, i.e. URLs where the scheme is `http` or `https`.
 There are also